core-wg/oscore/draft-ietf-core-object-security.md

 As requested in Section 1 of {{RFC8075}}, this section describes the HTTP mapping for the OSCOAP protocol extension of CoAP.

-The presence and content of the Object-Security option, both in requests and responses, is expressed in a HTTP header field named Object-Security in the mapped request or response.
-The value of the field is the value of the CoAP Object-Security option in base64url encoding without padding (see
-{{RFC7515}} Appendix C for implementation notes for this encoding).
+The presence of the Object-Security option, both in requests and responses, is expressed in a HTTP header field named Object-Security in the mapped request or response.
+The value of the field is the COSE Object of the OSCOAP message in base64url encoding without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).

 Example: